History of baseball in the United States: Merchandise, endorsements and sponsorships

 The first merchandise produced in response to the growing popularity of the game was the baseball trading card.
 The earliest known player cards were produced in 1868 by a pair of New York baseball-equipment purveyors.
 Since that time, many enterprises, notably tobacco and candy companies, have used trading cards to promote and sell their products.
 These cards rarely, if ever, provided any benefit directly to the players, but a growing mania for collecting and trading cards helped personalize baseball, giving some fans a more personal connection to their favorite players and introducing them to new ones.
 Eventually, older cards became “vintage” and rare cards gained in value until the secondary market for trading cards became a billion-dollar industry in itself, with the rarest individuals bringing mid-six-figures to millions of dollars at auction.
 The advent of the Internet and websites such as eBay provided huge new venues for buyers, sellers and traders, some of whom have made baseball cards their living.

 In recent years baseball cards have disassociated from unrelated products like tobacco and bubble-gum, to become products in their own right.
 Following the exit of competitor Donruss from the baseball-card industry, former bubble-gum giants Topps and Fleer came to dominate that market through exclusive contracts with players and Major League Baseball.
 Fleer, in turn, exited the market in 2007, leaving Topps as the only card manufacturer with an MLB contract.

 Other genuine baseball memorabilia also trades and sells, often at high prices.
 Much of what is for sale as "memorabilia" is manufactured strictly for sale and rarely has a direct connection to teams or players beyond the labeling, unless signed in person by a player.
 Souvenir balls caught by fans during important games, especially significant home run balls, have great rarity value, and balls signed by players have always been treasured, traded and sold.
 The high value of autographs has created new businessmen whose sole means of making a living was acquiring autographs and memorabilia from the athletes.
-Memorabilia hounds fought with fans to get signatures worth $20, $60, or even $100 or more in their inventory.
+Memorabilia speculators fought with fans to get signatures worth $20, $60, or even $100 or more in their inventory.

-Of great value to individual top players are endorsement contracts wherein the player's fame is used to sell anything from sports equipment to automobiles, soda and underwear.
-Top players can receive as much as a million dollars a year or more directly from the companies.
+Endorsement contracts are a significant source of income for top players, with their public profiles used to promote a range of products, including sports equipment, automobiles, beverages and clothing.
+Leading players may earn over one million dollars annually from such agreements.

 In deals with players, teams and Major League Baseball, large corporations like NIKE and Champion pay big money to make sure that their logos are seen on the clothing and shoes worn by athletes on the field.
 This "association branding" has become a significant revenue stream.
 In the late 1990s and into the 21st century, the dugout, the backstops behind home plate, and anywhere else that might be seen by a camera, became fair game for the insertion of advertising.